Why Contractor Licensing Matters in Bellingham

 Bellingham has a significant number of homes built before 1978, particularly on South Hill, the Lettered Streets, and in the Fairhaven Historic District.
 Any work that disturbs paint in pre-1978 homes requires the contractor to be EPA RRP (Renovation, Repair, and Painting) certified.
 This is a separate certification from the standard contractor license.

+For a deeper look at what these regulations mean for your home, read our complete guide to lead paint rules in Bellingham.
 Ask for the RRP certificate number and verify it at EPA's Lead-Safe Certified Firm database.
 Lead paint disturbed improperly creates serious health hazards, especially in homes with children.
 This isn't optional or negotiable.

 Business License Requirements